rolfn/overpic/README.md

 overpic – Combine LaTeX commands over included graphics
 =======================================================

-The overpic environment is a cross between the LaTeX picture environment and the \includegraphics command of graphicx.
-The resulting picture environment has the same dimensions as the included graphic.
-LaTeX commands can be placed on the graphic at defined positions;
+The overpic environment is a combination between the LaTeX picture environment and another LaTeX object like an image used with the command \cmd{\includegraphics} of graphicx or a tabular.
+The resulting picture environment has the same dimensions as the included object.
+LaTeX commands can be placed on the object at any position;
-a grid for orientation is available.
+setting a grid for the orientation is possible.

 Recommended TDS locations:
 ```
   overpic.sty:                          tex/latex/overpic
-  README, README.de, opic-rel.tex, opic-abs.tex: doc/latex/overpic
+  README.md, README.de.md, overpic.pdf: doc/latex/overpic
 ```
 For general installation advice, see http://www.tex.ac.uk/cgi-bin/texfaq2html?label=instpackages